Best book this decade on how to write a research grant application.

 • Importance – this sentence tells the reader what is it that makes the project important to the funding body you are applying to.
 This sentence should give evidence that the project will help achieve one or more of the funder’s strategic aims.

-• Problem There will be three sentences that state problems that your project has to solve in order to fulfil its promise.
-There will be three problems.
+• Problem There will be three sentences that state the main problems that your project will solve and explain their importance.
 These sentences are part of a device to convince the funder that the project will be a success.
 The ‘Implementation’ sentences (see below) complete the device.

 • Project There will be a one-sentence summary of the project to say whatever you need the reader to know if they only read one sentence about the project.

-• Implementation There will be three sentences that describe the main work-packages in a way that makes it clear that each work-package solves one of the three problems.
-This convinces the funder that your project will work.
+• Implementation There will be three sentences that describe the main work-packages in a way that makes it self-evident that each work-package solves one of the three problems.
+This convinces the funder that your project ill make significant progress and therefore will be a success.

 • Next This sentence says what will happen when the research is done.
 It could be about ensuring impact or exploiting other opportunities created by the project.